wasp-lang/wasp/web/blog/2023-04-17-How-I-Built-CoverLetterGPT.md

 </div>

-So I started sharing my progress on twitter, reddit, and indiehackers.
+So I started sharing my progress on Twitter, Reddit, and Indie Hackers.
 I made my first post about it on March 9th, and because I was just experimenting and trying my hand at a SaaS app for the first time, I also [open-sourced the app](https://github.com/vincanger/coverlettergpt) to share the code and what I was learning with others.
-This led to a lot of interest and great feedback, and I ended up getting featured in the [indiehackers newsletter](https://www.indiehackers.com/post/whats-new-don-t-build-things-no-one-wants-833ee752ba?utm_source=indie-hackers-emails&utm_campaign=ih-newsletter&utm_medium=email), which led to a even more interest.
+This led to a lot of interest and great feedback, and I ended up getting featured in the [indiehackers newsletter](https://www.indiehackers.com/post/whats-new-don-t-build-things-no-one-wants-833ee752ba?utm_source=indie-hackers-emails&utm_campaign=ih-newsletter&utm_medium=email), which led to even more interest.

 Within the first month, I got over 1,000 sign-ups along with my first paying customers.
 Pretty surprising, to say the least!